 • Make your app feel fast and native on every device

 And we don’t stop at launch.
-We track, tune, and help you scale once users start coming in.
-You are welcome to learn more about our custom video solutions or how we approach IPTV development to create a wider picture of how we can help.
+Our Roku team can track, tune, and help you scale once users start coming in.
+You are welcome to learn more about our custom video solutions or how we approach Roku development to create a wider picture of how we can help.

 So, here are the main factors shaping the cost